TeamSeri0us/pocs/libgig/README-1008.md

 # others

 ## @_@
-this bug is reported by pwd@360TeamSeri0us, please send email to  teamSeri0us360@gmail.com if you have some quetion.
+this bug is reported by pwd@360TeamSeri0us, please send email to  teamSeri0us360@gmail.com if you have any question. pocs is in vuln-1008

 # Detial